The Developer's Guide to The DevSecOps Toolchain

 Observability and monitoring

-Observability and monitoring tools are essential to any DevSecOps toolchain.
+DevSecOps tools can also include observability and monitoring technologies.
 These tools help you understand what's happening in your system, identify issues as they arise, and take corrective action promptly.

-Using such tools, you can better understand what's happening in your system and get notified when something goes wrong.
+Using tools like Security Incident and Event Management (SIEM), you can better understand what's happening in your system and get notified when something goes wrong.
 Real-time alerts allow you to take corrective action before issues have irreversible consequences.
 With tools like distributed tracing, you can identify the root cause of bugs and fix them more quickly without impacting the app’s functionality.

 Accessing your current processes